Teacher For Inclusion

 Teach What It’s About?
 Click HERE for the full lesson on Teachers Pay Teachers

-I Survived the Sinking of the Titanic, 1912 Graphic Novel: 5 Characteristics of Graphic Novels
+Almost American Girl Robin Ha Graphic Novel: 5 Characteristics of Graphic Novels

 5 characteristics of graphic novels are essential to teach students prior to reading the graphic novel.
 What is a graphic novel?
 A graphic novel is a compilation of graphics and text structured on pages at the length of a novel.
 How long are graphic novels?
 Anywhere from 100-500 plus pages.
 The difference between a graphic novel and a novel is that the graphic novel has graphics (images).
 The difference between a graphic novel vs comic book is the length.
 Graphic novels text features are different than a novel just like nonfiction text features.
 The 5 characteristics of a graphic novel are: shapes, perspective of frame, angles, structure, and layout.